-Use lists in expressions · Cloudflare Firewall Rules docs
+Use lists in expressions

 Expression Editor

-To use a Rules List in the Expression Editor specify the
+To use an IP List in the Expression Editor specify the

-in operator and use \$<list_name> to specify the name of the list.
+$<list_name> to specify the name of the list.

-This expression filters requests from IP addresses that are in a Rules List named office_network:
+This expression filters requests from IP addresses that are in an IP List named

 (ip.src in $office_network)

-Note that names for Rules Lists can only include lowercase letters, numbers, and the underscore (
+Note that names for IP Lists can only include lowercase letters, numbers, and the underscore (

 _) character.

-For more on creating lists, see Use Rules Lists: Manage lists.
+For more on creating lists, refer to Use IP Lists: Manage lists .

-To create a new rule via API using the Cloudflare Open Proxies Managed List use the following expression:
+To create a new rule via API using the Cloudflare Open Proxies Managed List, use the following expression:

 (ip.src in $cf.open_proxies)